UMN-CMS/SingleStopCoffea/README.md

 This will run a setup script that will create a complete environment, and use this same environment is used on worker nodes.

-If this is the first time you have run the analyzer, you will also to populate the replica cache using
+If this is the first time you have run the analyzer, you will also to populate the replica cache using.
+This will query rucio to find the physical location of files based on the path names.
 ``` shell
 analyzer generate-replicas
 ```